unicode-org/icu4x/docs/research/data_phases.md

 - `en/latn`
 - `und`

-All resource options within a resource key must be included in your data bundle, since they are user-dependent, but they need not be loaded into memory until requested.
+All resource options within a resource key must be generally included in your data bundle, since they are user-dependent, but they need not be loaded into memory until requested.
+Additional fine-grained filtering may be performed to further reduce bundle size; details are discussed in [#953](https://github.com/unicode-org/icu4x/issues/953).

 The data struct then looks something like this: